NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 ## GFS2

-The following show how to specify command line options for pvcreate, lvcreate, and mkfs for GFS2.
+The following shows how to specify command line options for pvcreate, lvcreate, and mkfs for GFS2.

 ```yaml
 apiVersion: nnf.cray.hpe.com/v1alpha1